 CALENDAR: Click here and see

-Entries for the following listings were written and compiled by Ms. Conception, Doug DeLoach, Hal Horowitz, James Kelly, Kevin C. Madigan, Jill Melancon, Todd Prusin, Joshua Robinson, and Matthew Warhol, as noted below.
-This issue of "Creative Loafing" was going to press during the surge of the Omicron variant of the Coronavirus, please check with the respective venues hosting the events listed to ensure that they are, indeed, still occurring, and to get their latest updates on any health and safety precautions before purchasing a ticket, making a reservation, or heading out for the evening.
-All information subject to change.
+Entries for the following listings were written and compiled by Ms. Conception, Doug DeLoach, Hal Horowitz, James Kelly, Kevin C. Madigan, Jill Melancon, Joshua Robinson, Matthew Warhol, and others, as noted below.
+Due to the ongoing Coronavirus pandemic and the emergence of subsequent variants, it is advised that you check with the respective venue the day of the show to ensure that the listed event listed is indeed still taking place, and to be advised of the latest updates on any health and safety precautions in effect for the event before heading out.
+The same is advised before purchasing a ticket or making a reservation.
+Due to the nature of the ongoing pandemic concern, all information is subject to change.

 Atlanta Symphony Orchestra, First Presbyterian Church of Atlanta — The ASO opens the New Year with Saint-Saëns’ Symphony No. 3 and TJ Cole’s To the Universe, plus Poulenc’s Organ Concerto featuring Dr. Jens Korndörfer led by Associate Conductor Jerry Hou. — Doug DeLoach

 Ticket prices vary; check the ASO website.
 First Presbyterian Church of Atlanta, 1328 Peachtree St. N.E., 404-892-8461.